Constructing Likelihood Functions for Interval-valued Random Variables: Multivariate Models for hyper-rectangles

-The $p$-dimensional equivalent of the univariate interval-valued random variable $[X]$ is the random $p$-hypercube, which corresponds to a $p$-tuple of random intervals.
-In specific, we denote $[\boldsymbol{x}]=([x_{1}],\ldots,[x_{p}])\in\mathbb{I}^p$ as a hypercube in the space of $p$-hypercubes, and $\boldsymbol{x}=(x_1,\ldots,x_p)\in\mathbb{R}^p$ as one $p$-dimensional latent data point.
-It is straightforward to extend the previous theory on distributions and likelihood functions for random intervals (Sections~\ref{sec:distr}~and~\ref{sec:lik}) to random hypercubes.
+The $p$-dimensional equivalent of the univariate interval-valued random variable $[X]$ is the random $p$-hyper-rectangle, which corresponds to a $p$-tuple of random intervals.
+In specific, we denote $[\boldsymbol{x}]=([x_{1}],\ldots,[x_{p}])\in\mathbb{I}^p$ as a hyper-rectangle in the space of $p$-hyper-rectangles, and $\boldsymbol{x}=(x_1,\ldots,x_p)\in\mathbb{R}^p$ as one $p$-dimensional latent data point.
+It is straightforward to extend the previous theory on containment distribution functions and likelihood functions for random intervals (Sections~\ref{sec:distr}~and~\ref{sec:generative}) to random hyper-rectangles.